The Pentacon Six System

 Why should I choose a square format system?

-Avoid design compromises
+Avoid camera design compromises

-The first reason for choosing a square format system is that the designers have not had to make the compromises that are necessary with an oblong format, like 35mm, APS – or even 6 × 4.5!
+The first reason for choosing a square format system is that the camera designers have not had to make the compromises that are necessary with an oblong format, like 35mm, APS – or even 6 × 4.5!
 With these systems, the camera needs to be usable in two different positions:

 • horizontal (called “Landscape” by MS WORD and some other computer programs) and